-Are you one of the 20 per cent of Australians who suffers from IBS?
+Are you one of the 20% of Australians who suffer from IBS?
 Read on to discover if short-chain carbs (FODMAPs) are the culprit.

 The old saying “An apple a day keeps the doctor away” is not always true; in fact, the humble apple can actually create wind, pain and bloating.
 In 2006, when Monash University researchers were developing the low FODMAP diet, they discovered that high-FODMAP foods, like apples, can be both friend and foe to the body, depending on an individual’s sensitivity to them.
 Since then, doctors, dietitians and nutritionists have widely recommended the low FODMAP diet as a treatment for irritable bowel syndrome (IBS), with very successful results.

 Beat the bloat

 Do you regularly experience a distended tummy, embarrassing wind, abdominal pain, and constipation or explosive diarrhea?
 And do these symptoms persist even after you have eliminated common causes of digestive disorders, such as alcohol, caffeine, dairy, hot spices, legumes and ultra-processed foods?
 If so, a possible diagnosis of IBS may be confirmed by your healthcare provider, after they have ruled out coeliac disease, colon cancer, inflammatory bowel disease, parasites, small intestinal bacterial overgrowth(SIBO), and other digestive disorders.